 Ease of Use

-The Osprey Exos Pro 55 really delivers every time we really need to get up and get going.
-The Exos Pro is very “Batteries Included,” having many of the features we like already incorporated, all for only a small weight penalty.
+The Osprey Exos Pro 55 delivers every time we really need to get up and get going.
+This pack is very “Batteries Included,” with many of the features we like already incorporated, for only a small weight penalty.
 If you're transitioning to ultralight from a more conventional backpack, this pack makes the transition utterly painless.

 We love the side pockets on the Osprey Exos Pro, which are easily accessible even while wearing the pack.